Is Seattle Worth Visiting? Pros, Cons & Top Tips (2025)

 Cons – Things to Consider When Visiting Seattle

-1. Rainy and Overcast Weather
+1. Frequent Rain and Overcast Skies

-2. High Cost of Living and Visiting
+2. High Cost of Living and Expensive Accommodation

-3. Traffic Congestion and Parking Challenges
+3. Traffic and Limited Parking Can Be a Hassle

 When to Visit Seattle